LucestDail/SpringBootWebService/README.md

 Key features include:

 - Board
-    * Creating board information to db for writing information service.
+    * Creating board from h2db for writing.
-    * Read board information from db for reading board service.
+    * Read board information from h2db for reading.
-    * Update board information to db for change board information service, recommand, ano so on.
+    * Update board information to h2db for change board information.
-    * delete board information to db for exit this service
+    * delete board information to h2db for delete information.

 The following issue were fixed:

 - Ver.1.0
-    * Comment identification number overlaping issue
+    * maven test error has been updated

 ## Issue